kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

     {-# OPTIONS_GHC -F -pgmF hspec-discover #-}

-AZ: perhaps add a one-line description of what this does. e.g.

 The "test/Spec.hs" file above will trigger a process to pick up all the tests in all the  hspec files in the same directory.

 The procedure to automatically run test suites is as follows: